-There are a lot of things in this world I do no understand and probably never will.
+There are a lot of things in this world I do not understand and probably never will.
 One of the most confusing concepts for me is why, how, and what is going on with Georgia not being on every “You Need to Get Your Butt to This Country ASAP” list ever.
-Due to its mild weather, great food and wine, low prices, and Russian-speaking older population, Georgia is a top destination for the tourists from the countries of former Soviet Union.
+Due to its mild weather, great food and wine, low prices, and Russian-speaking older population, Georgia is a top destination for tourists from the countries of the former Soviet Union.
 But outside of that region, it seems like no one has ever heard of Georgia the Country.
-Yes, in 2015, Georgia made it to the New York Time’s list of “52 countries to go” but the country is still largely ignored by the international visitors.
+Yes, in 2015, Georgia made it to the New York Times’s list of “52 countries to go” but the country is still largely ignored by the international visitors.

 The only reason we decided to go was Victor wanted to see his family, while not spending a week sitting around his childhood home in Belarus.
 It was a tall order – his parents don’t really travel well.
 Their last trip was over 25 years ago to a wedding in Saint Petersburg, Russia and since then they haven’t ventured anywhere outside of occasional beach visits.
 They were dead set against having to go through the hassles of getting a visa.
-After hours of discussion and pouring over maps, we settled on country that was easy enough for them to get to and interesting enough for us to explore.
+After hours of discussion and pouring over maps, we settled on the country that was easy enough for them to get to and interesting enough for us to explore.
 In all honesty, no one in this entire arrangement was too excited about it.

 “Georgia!”
-Victor was on the phone, rubbing his temples, “Georgia doesn’t have visa requirements, short flight and people speak Russian!
+Victor was on the phone, rubbing his temples, “Georgia doesn’t have visa requirements, short flight, and people speak Russian!
 We can meet you in Georgia!”